exodustx0/aoc-2021/README.md

 ### Day 17

 First day where I felt _really_ compelled to not finish the challenge, and subsequently actually ended up going with that.
 I have a reasonable idea for how to implement the solution too, but I really don't feel like implementing it.
 Maybe I'll do that later, but for now... something else.

+### Day 18

+Okay, that was a doozie.
+I spent just under 7 hours non-stop on this.
+Debugging this was a nightmare, and in the last hour I had the additional headache of Go's tempfile builds (that get made for every individual `go run main.go`) not being deleted (which Go errors on).
+Manually removing these tempfile builds wouldn't work either.
+Windows would act like I successfully deleted them, but they'd still be there.
+I assume antivirus shenanigans.

+Despite all that, I found this to be a very fun puzzle to maneuver!